Harvey Weinstein sentenced to 23 years in prison after addressing his accusers in court

 Defense asked for 5 years in prison

-Illuzzi-Orbon on Wednesday referenced the submitted sentencing memo that she said detail additional accounts of victims of Weinstein's abuse and show his lack of human empathy, selfishness, and a life rooted in criminality.
+Assistant District Attorney Joan Illuzzi-Orbon referenced the submitted sentencing memo that she said detail additional accounts of victims of Weinstein's abuse and show his lack of human empathy, selfishness and a life rooted in criminality.
 One assistant told prosecutors Weinstein threatened to kill her and her entire family, Illuzzi-Orbon said.

 The prosecutor also described the glamorous lifestyle Weinstein lived as a giant of the movie industry.